 In loading...

-Photo Report, Tokyo Venue Photoreport: Tokyo Venue
+Photoreport, Tokyo Venue Photoreport: Tokyo Venue

 Image provided: National Museum of Nature and Science

-The venue is the National Science Museum in Ueno, a sacred place for exhibitions of natural history and science and technology history!
-It is located in the city center and has good access to traffic, and the climate will be suitable for going out in the future, so if you are near Kanto or missed the previous traveling exhibition, I hope you will take this opportunity to see it.
+The venue is the National Museum of Nature and Science in Ueno, a sacred place for exhibitions of natural history and science and technology history!
+It is located in the city center and has good access to transportation, and the climate will be suitable for going out in the future, so if you are near the Kanto area or have missed the previous traveling exhibition, I hope you will take this opportunity to see it.

-The Ueno Main Building of the National Science Museum (Japan Pavilion) is a venerable building built in 1931 based on the Neor Renaissance style, and is famous for its shape as an airplane that was a symbol of science and technology at the time when viewed from the sky.
-It was designated as a national important cultural property in 2008.
+Ueno Main Building (Japan Pavilion) of the National Museum of Nature and Science is a venerable building built in 1931 based on the Neo-Renaissance style, and is famous for its airplane shape, which was a symbol of science and technology at the time when viewed from the sky.
+In 2008, it was designated as an important cultural property of the country.

 Image